cribbles/chess/README.md

 The [checkers AI](lib/checkers/computer_player.rb) is definitely one of the coolest features of this suite.
 Here's how it works:

-- Computer AI performs a breadth-first search over the tree of all possible move sequences for each piece
+- Computer AI performs a depth-first search over the tree of all possible move sequences for each piece
 - If there are any possible jump sequences, it picks the longest one available (i.e. it claims as many pieces as it can)